-Magnolia Trail is a 5.2 mile moderately trafficked out and back trail located near Double Springs, AL that features beautiful wild flowers and is good for all skill levels.
+Magnolia Trail is a 5.2 mile moderately trafficked out and back trail located near Double Springs, Alabama that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Trail 201 is part of the Sipsey Wilderness Area of Bankhead National Forest.
 This trail has recovered significantly from Pine Beetle and tornado damage.
 There are several very lovely areas along this trail.
 You will find a few established campsites along this trail and a beautiful one on the hilltop above the Sipsey River.
 There is no water to be found until you reach the Sipsey River.